-And Senor Cardgage, who has been, so far, a mortgage seller, an used car salesman, an "Intregway" seller, an author, a movie theater usher, and (probably creepiest of all) a daycare owner.
+And Senor Cardgage, who has been, so far, a mortgage consultant, a used car salesman, an "Intregway" seller, author of "The Homeless Romantic", a movie theater usher, and (probably creepiest of all) a daycare owner.

 Many characters in Happy Tree Friends have been seen with various jobs, but Lumpy is definitely the worst offender.
 He's been a farmer, surgeon, carol singer, etc.

 Achewood's Ray Smuckles sees a business opportunity around every corner, from Williams and Sonoma Erotic Fiction to machine rolled marijuana cigarettes.

 Real Life has this with Alan Extra, who is basically anything from a pilot to a movie theater worker, to a random guy on the street who gave the main character directions.